 Opportunities for Improvement

-Robots need to get better at communication, especially in valuable areas like surgery.
+Robots need to get better at communication, especially invaluable areas like surgery.
 A recent study showed that poor team communication during an operation is linked with worse surgical outcomes in robotic gynecologic surgery.
 Further research is necessary to test and refine robot behavior in high-stress environments like operating rooms.

 Another area of improvement is movement, which was demonstrated by an experiment conducted by Dr. Elena De Momi and her colleagues.
 They used robots to mimic human reaching motion, and the results showed that 70% of the time the robotic arms were “biologically inspired,” meaning their neural networks had adapted to mimicking human behavior.

-A third area of improvement revolves around human-robot interaction.
+The third area of improvement revolves around human-robot interaction.
 While robots can perform basic tasks that require no emotional decision-making or empathy, they need to be able to interact with human co-workers to be truly useful in helping to alleviate staff shortages.
 This may rely on robots evoking a higher motor resonance.

 Though robotics is becoming very useful in nursing, the development of new and advanced surgical systems will further improve healthcare by allowing healthcare professionals to spend more time interacting with patients.